Skip to main content

 The data lifecycle is the center point of a Splunk implementation.
 Before you even engage Splunk software, best practices can help you manage and structure your data efficiently to optimize its search-ability and value.

-Best practices in the data functional area also help you design effective use cases that are tightly aligned to data, so you can use Splunk to answer questions you know about and reveal answers to questions you didn't know you had.
+Best practices in the data functional area also help you design effective use cases that are tightly aligned to data, so you can use the Splunk platform to answer questions you know about and reveal answers to questions you didn't know you had.

-Activities Standard Intermediate Advanced
+Activities Foundational Standard Intermediate Advanced

 REQUEST DATA